mjfrigaard/sharing-your-work/manuscript/02chapter.md

 The third reason is the design of the IDE itself.
 RStudio is a complementary cognitive artifact, something described in [this article from David Krakauer](http://nautil.us/blog/will-ai-harm-us-better-to-ask-how-well-reckon-with-our-hybrid-nature),

-> "*[complementary cognitive artifacts are] certainly amplifiers, but in many cases they're much, much more.
+> "*[complementary cognitive artifacts are] certainly amplifiers, but in many cases, they're much, much more.
 They're also teachers and coaches...Expert users of the abacus are not users of the physical abacus—they use a mental model in their brain.
 And expert users of slide rules can cast the ruler aside having internalized its mechanics.
 Cartographers memorize maps, and Edwin Hutchins has shown us how expert navigators form near symbiotic relationships with their analog instruments.*"

 These are in contrast to competitive cognitive artifacts, which is what a GUI does.